Claudine Barretto: Critical and commercial success (2002–2008)

 In 2005, she co-starred Jericho Rosales and Diether Ocampo with Gloria Diaz and Hilda Koronel in the film Nasaan Ka Man.
 The film won her another FAMAS Award for Best Actress and has also been cited as one of her best works.
 That same year she starred in the film Dubai, directed by Rory Quintos, with co-stars Aga Muhlach and John Lloyd Cruz.
 She was also part of the ensemble cast of television drama series Ikaw ang Lahat sa Akin alongside Diether Ocampo, Angelika dela Cruz, Shaina Magdayao, Bea Alonzo and John Lloyd Cruz.

 In 2006, she starred in the Chito S. Roño's horror film Sukob with Kris Aquino.
 The movie was the highest-grossing film of that year.

 In 2007, she was paired with Piolo Pascual in the television drama series Walang Kapalit which was directed by Wenn V. Deramas.

-In 2008, she was cast in Sineserye Presents: Maligno, a fantasy television anthology co-starring Kim Chiu, Rafael Rosell and Diether Ocampo.
+In 2008, she was cast in Sineserye Presents: Maligno, an extremely violent dark gothic-supernatural thriller television anthology co-starring Kim Chiu, Rafael Rosell and Diether Ocampo.
 Also that same year, she landed a remarkable role in the television drama series Iisa Pa Lamang together with Angelica Panganiban, Diether Ocampo, Gabby Concepcion, Cherry Pie Picache, and Susan Roces.
 The series became 2008's hottest television primetime drama and is regarded as one of Claudine's best televisions series.